icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [undollar](https://github.com/zpm-zsh/undollar) - Strips the dollar sign from the beginning of the terminal prompt.
 - [unique-id](https://github.com/z-shell/zsh-unique-id) - provides a unique number that identifies a running Zshell session, in its shell variable `$ZUID_ID`.
 Besides this unique number, also a unique codename is provided, in shell variable `$ZUID_CODENAME`.
 An example use case is to hold logs in files `.../mylog-${ZUID_CODENAME}.log`, so that two different Zshells will not write to the same file at the same time.
 - [unix-simple](https://github.com/redxtech/zsh-unix-simple) - A command that shows a graphic about the simplicity of unix.
+- [unwrap](https://github.com/foxleigh81/unwrap-zsh-plugin) - Allows you to remove a directory without removing the contents - it puts them in the directory's parent directory.
 - [up (cjayross)](https://github.com/cjayross/up) - A simple way to navigate up through directories.
 - [up (peterhurford)](https://github.com/peterhurford/up.zsh) - Adds an up command to `cd` multiple levels up.
 - [update-zsh](https://github.com/AndrewHaluza/zsh-update-plugin) - Updates custom oh-my-zsh plugins.
 Only works with the oh-my-zsh framework.